youseftareq33/Java_DataBase_1_SportShop/README.md

+# Sport Shop Market

+this project created in java language and the UI using (java fx) and the database is used

+# Project Info:
 this project is about online market that sell sport clothes and deliver them to the customer.

 the admin can access to :